Kovah/LinkAce-Website/content/docs/v1/setup/_index.md

 ## Continue with the setup

-If you are confident that your environment meets the requirements, continue with the setup:
+If you are confident your environment meets the requirements, continue with the setup:

 * [Setup with Docker](/docs/v1/setup/setup-with-docker)
 * [Setup without Docker](/docs/v1/setup/setup-without-docker)